-9.3.1.3 Revegetation strategy
+9.3.3 Ecosystem Establishment Strategy

 An early Ranger Revegetation Strategy was developed by Reddell and Meek (2004) and provided a solid theoretical foundation for the establishment of terrestrial vegetation, which is the focus of KKN ESR3A (Appendix 5.1).
 The 2004 strategy is still largely relevant, however a number of elements have since been further developed.